winwisely111/testharness/README.md

 This is a Test harness for core that can then be reused for the many apps.

-Many of these aspects are not in the main client but some are in there, but are mixed up and "spread" into the code base making the code highly coupled, and hence preventing us to build more applications.
+The main client repo has gotton rotten by intermixing the Architecture and the GUI / Business Logic, making the code highly coupled, preventing us to build more applications.

+## Architetcure
 Architecturally its important to strive for abstractions to enable builds apps on top.

-IOC  (Inversion of Control ), Dependency injection & Factory Patterns help sometimes so be aware of this.
+IOC (Inversion of Control ), Dependency injection (DI) & Factory Patterns help sometimes so be aware of this.

-Here is one example: https://github.com/jonsamwell/flutter_simple_dependency_injection
+Here is a DI example: https://github.com/jonsamwell/flutter_simple_dependency_injection

+## Functionality

 This has core things that all our apps need: